Analysis | Intel Can’t Take Off Another Round in Chip Battle

 It tried to offer some reassurance three months ago by noting that it would increase 14-nanometer capacity 25% this year while raising capital spending to nose-bleed levels.
-To help overcome that slip-up, executives are keen to tell investors how many customers have signed up for its latest offerings, including chips dubbed Ice Lake and Comet Lake, which use the next-generation 10-nanometer process.
+To help overcome that slip-up, executives are keen to tell investors how many customers have signed up for its latest offerings, including a chip dubbed Ice Lake and an upgrade to its Comet Lake mobile processor, which use the next-generation 10-nanometer process.

 In reality, Intel is badly lagging behind both contract manufacturer Taiwan Semiconductor Manufacturing Co. and South Korea’s Samsung Electronics Co.
 TSMC, for example, started selling its 10-nanometer chip technology in mid-2017 and last year boosted revenue from its more advanced 7-nanometer offerings by more than 200%.
 When Intel eventually hits 7 nanometers in 2021, it will be almost three years behind.